Psicoterapia e Scienze Umane

 9. the epistemology of deconstruction

-The original group used to meet regularly every month with Gaetano Benedetti of Basel since 1963, with Johannes Cremerius of Friburg in Br. since 1966, and with Marcelle Spira of Geneva from 1965 to 1967; an integrative approach, then, characterized the group of Psicoterapia e Scienze Umane since the beginning (see also the 1984 interview to Pier Francesco Galli titled "Psychoanalysis and psychoanalytic institution in Italy").
+The original group used to meet regularly every month with Gaetano Benedetti of Basel since 1963, with Johannes Cremerius of Friburg im Br. since 1966, and with Marcelle Spira of Geneva from 1965 to 1967; an integrative approach, then, characterized the group of Psicoterapia e Scienze Umane since the beginning (see also the 1984 interview to Pier Francesco Galli titled "Psychoanalysis and psychoanalytic institution in Italy").

-In 1963 in Milan, first in Via Lanzone 7, and later in the "historical" headquarters of Piazza S. Ambrogio 2, a weekly continuous seminar started, which was very much attended and out of which many groups and ideas that will characterize the history of psychotherapy in Italy originated (for example, the first 13 issues of the journal Fogli di Informazione, that has been for many years at the center of the network of experimentations of alternative psychiatric practices of the Italian "anti-psychiatry" movement and of the group of Psichiatria Democratica, were printed in this office).
+In 1963 in Milan, first in Via Lanzone 7, and later in the "historical" headquarters of Piazza S. Ambrogio 1, a weekly continuous seminar started, which was very much attended and out of which many groups and ideas that will characterize the history of psychotherapy in Italy originated (for example, the first 13 issues of the journal Fogli di Informazione, that has been for many years at the center of the network of experimentations of alternative psychiatric practices of the Italian "anti-psychiatry" movement and of the group of Psichiatria Democratica, were printed in this office).
 In 1966 and 1967 the training courses became residential, respectively in Arenzano (Genoa) and Vietri sul Mare (Salerno).

 In 1967 the group of Psicoterapia e Scienze Umane, under the presidency of Pier Francesco Galli, on behalf of the International Federation of Psychotherapy (IFP) was in charge of the organization of the VIII International Congress of Psychotherapy, which was held in Milan on August 25-29, 1970.
-The Proceedings were published in January 1973 in Volume no. 30 (titled the same name of the group, Psicoterapia e Scienze Umane) of the book series "Library of Psychiatry and Clinical Psychology" of Feltrinelli publisher of Milan, directed by Gaetano Benedetti, M.D., and Pier Francesco Galli, M.D.
+The Proceedings were published in January 1973 in Volume no. 30 (titled the same name of the group, Psicoterapia e Scienze Umane) of the book series "Library of Psychiatry and Clinical Psychology" of Feltrinelli publisher of Milan, directed by Gaetano Benedetti, M.D., and Pier Francesco Galli, M.D. (see the Proceedings full text in PDF).

 In 1971 the weekly Milan seminar was terminated and substituted by small seminars, of about 15 participants each, in Milan, Genoa, and Bologna.
 Four times a year there was a plenary meeting in every one of these cities plus a meeting in Zurich together with the "Zurich Psychoanalytic Seminar" (Psychoanalytisches Seminar Zürich [PSZ]).